 Due to Leah Jay focusing 100% on property management, property managers are supported by other staff such as administration, leasing, marketing, human resources and new business team.

 So how do I become a Property Manager?

 There are a few pathways to becoming a property manager.
-One of the most common ways is to become a Receptionist or Administration Officer and then move into a Property Manager's role.
-Usually this involves becoming an Assistant (formally called Property Associate) to a Property Manager (formally titled Property Management Representative) for a period of time, whilst you learn the role and receive training.
+One of the most common ways is to become a receptionist or administration officer and then move into a property manager’s role.
+Usually this involves becoming an assistant to a property manager for a period of time, whilst you learn the role and receive training.

 What formal qualifications are required?